How to accept digital wallet payments

 What is a digital wallet?

-A digital wallet is exactly what it sounds like: a digital app that makes it easy to store and use your various payment methods.
-Rather than holding physical cards like a physical wallet, a digital wallet stores information.
+A digital wallet, also known as an e-wallet or virtual wallet, is an app that makes it easy to store and use various payment methods.
+Rather than holding physical cards like a physical wallet, a digital wallet stores information: credit cards, debit cards, gift cards, loyalty cards, bank accounts, insurance details, concert tickets, membership cards and more.

 The benefits and ease of accepting digital wallets